 Counselors, Teachers, High School Principals, District Officials and State Department of Education Officials.

 How to Access AP Potential

 Enter your user name and password under Sign In to View Reports.
 First-time visitors are asked to create an educational professional account, and enter their AP Potential access code.
-Access codes are emailed in early December to principals and AP Coordinators at 2014-15 participating AP schools, and also appear on the PSAT/NMSQT Roster of Scores.
-District AP Potential access codes are emailed to the attention of district officials in early December.
-State Department of Education Officials looking to access the tool should contact email@example.com for more details.
+Access codes are emailed to principals and AP Coordinators at 2015-16 participating AP schools, and also appear on their Educator Summary Report or retrieved through the SAT Suite of Assessments K-12 Assessment Reporting Tool.
+District AP Potential access codes are emailed to the attention of district officials.
+State Department of Education Officials looking to access the tool should contact firstname.lastname@example.org for more details.

 Guidelines for Proper Use

 AP Potential should never be used to discourage a motivated student from registering for an AP course, since the AP Potential results only account for some of the factors that contribute to the students' exam results, and do not take into account the power of an individual student's motivation, parental support, and teacher efficacy.

 For more information on the research underlying AP Potential, download the latest statistical report.